Corporations Elections Licensing Securities Charities

 Applicants who failed the exam must submit a paper application for reexamination.

-Applicants must pass NCLEX-RN within three (3) years of the date of graduation from a nursing education program.
+Applicants must pass NCLEX within three (3) years of the date of graduation from a nursing education program.

-Temporary permits are not issued to graduated.
+Temporary permits are not issued to graduates.
 Following

 graduation, you must not engage in any “licensed” activities, work in

-any position that requires licensure as a registered nurse or begin orientation for any
+any position that requires licensure as a registered nurse or licensed practical nurse or begin orientation for any

-position that requires licensure as a registered nurse until you have received your RN
+position that requires licensure as a registered nurse or licensed practical nurse until you have received your license.

 You must apply for licensure by endorsement.
 Please click here for information regarding the endorsement process.